svanimisetti/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![cnn-architecture-624x890](writeup_media/cnn-architecture-337x480.png)

 The NVIDIA training pipeline contains 5 convolutional layers and 3 fully-connected layers.
+To prevent overfitting, dropout layers (10% rate) were added for 2 out of 3 fully-connected layers.
 The input image is cropped to remove 70 and 25 pixels from top and bottom portion of the image, respectively.
 This aggressive cropping of sky/trees and car hood was found to have beneficial influence on reliability of mapping image to steering angle.
 Further, the input image is normalized using the `Lambda` function.
 The following lines show how the training pipeline was implemented using Keras.

 ```python
 model = Sequential()